secureoptions/threshold/README.md

 You can see which thresholds you have active with the following command:<br />
     `sudo threshold -l`

+...which may return output that looks something like this:<br />
+    `Job: 1478
+Trigger: Ping 192.168.3.199 every 5 second(s).
+If 5 consecutive pings fail, trigger action.
+Action: my action`

 ## Deleting active jobs<br />
 You can delete ALL active jobs or a specific job<br />